-A similar public purpose differs from a charitable purpose in that the purpose does not have to be characterised as being ‘charitable’ under common law principles.
-‘Similar public purpose’ is generally accepted to mean a purpose of providing some service, utility or benefit to the public that would not otherwise be provided and which is not provided with the primary purpose of producing a profit.
+A similar public purpose doesn’t have to be characterised as being ‘charitable’ under common law principles.
+It is generally accepted to mean a purpose of providing some service, utility or benefit to the public that would not otherwise be provided and which is not provided with the primary purpose of producing a profit.

-To determine if a dutiable transaction or acquisition was entered into or occurred for a charitable or similar public purpose, the Commissioner will focus on the purposes for which the property was acquired.
+To determine if a dutiable transaction or acquisition was entered into or occurred for a charitable or similar public purpose, the Commissioner will consider the purposes for which the property was acquired.
 This means the taxpayer does not necessarily have to be charitable body.

-- If your transaction involves land, lodge form FDA41 ‘Foreign Transfer Duty Declaration’.
+- If your transaction involves land, lodge the 'Foreign Transfer Duty Declaration’.

-- If you have made a landholder acquisition, also lodge form FDA22 ‘Landholder Acquisition’ and form FDA 46 'Foreign Landholder Duty Declaration'.
+- If you have made a landholder acquisition, also lodge the ‘Landholder Acquisition’ form and 'Foreign Landholder Duty Declaration'.